sematext/docs/docs/integration/opensearch-integration.md

 ### Java old gen usage > 97%

 This alert rule continuously monitors the usage of Java's old generation heap memory in an OpenSearch environment, triggering a warning if the usage exceeds 97%.
+Note that this shouldn't happen in a healthy environment.
+It's likely that the node will either face an out of memory exception or run into the Parent Circuit Breaker.
+Either way, you'd have unexpected failures.
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose the Java old generation heap memory usage in the OpenSearch environment starts increasing and eventually exceeds 97% over a 5-minute period.

 #### Actions to take

 - Analyze the application's memory usage patterns for any memory leaks
-- Review and optimize the Java Virtual Machine (JVM) configuration, including heap size settings, garbage collection algorithms, and memory management parameters
+- [Review and optimize the Java Virtual Machine (JVM) configuration](https://sematext.com/blog/jvm-metrics/), including heap size settings, garbage collection algorithms, and memory management parameters
 - Monitor system resources, including memory, CPU, and disk I/O, and consider scaling them up if necessary
 - Investigate recent application changes, updates, or deployments that may have contributed to the spike in memory usage